Green Abundance By Design

 Watering

 Different from typical turf grass and lawn establishment, native grasses and wildflowers and more adaptable to less frequent rain and moisture for establishment.
-To ensure good first season germination we typically recomend at least a weekly watering of the space.
-A longer deeper watering is performed for this.
-More frequent watering is possible to push quicker germination but is not necessary.
+To ensure high germination rates first season, we typically recommend a weekly, deep watering of the space.
+More frequent watering is possible to push quicker germination, but is not necessary.
 If seeded in the fall or very early spring, watering can be avoided all together if the size of the space makes it prohibitive or too costly.
 With irrigation there is more flexibility as to when the meadow can be seeded and allows for seeding into the summer months (June-July).

 Weeding

-Typically before our native meadow seeding work, at least one herbicide pass is performed to kill existing growth for the space.
+Typically before our native meadow seeding work, at least one herbicide application is performed to kill existing growth for the space.
 Two or more passes are performed to provide a more thorough control of cool and warm season weeds.
-This sets up your meadow for the least amount of competition during its establishment season when plants are more focused on root growth than flowering or foliage.
-If only one herbicide pass was performed, or the site has an especially prolific weed seed bank infrequent mowing of the space during its first season is recommended to prevent weeds from seeding and to prevent the slower the establish native grasses and wildflowers from being shaded out.
-While it might be painful to mow down annual or biennial wildflowers during this time, it will long term be a better approach than letting an abundance of weeds from establishing.
+This sets up your meadow for the least amount of competition during its initial establishment when plants are more focused on root growth than flowering or foliage.
+If only one herbicide pass is performed, or the site has an especially prolific weed seed bank, infrequent mowing of the space during its first season is recommended (to prevent weeds from seeding and to prevent the slower-to-establish native grasses and wildflowers from being shaded out).
+While it might be painful to mow down annual or biennial wildflowers during this time, it acts as a better long term approach than letting an abundance of weeds establish.

 For more perennial weeds or woody plants, hand pulling or spot herbicide treatments are recommended when they are immature.